mitin001/transcriber/blog/podcasts/slow-burn/10-02-a-network-for-normal-people.md

 The news alert was a tired scaremongering trope: a peryson break.

-> They cut to Katherine Cryer, who was one of the other anchors, and she starts to deliver something about a prison break.
+> They cut to Catherine Crier, who was one of the other anchors, and she starts to deliver something about a prison break.

 This was presented like a breaking news alert, but in reality it was an advertising stunt, a hoax.